sarahp31/aps-2-nlp/README.md

 * **A description of the training process, including a description of the loss function and why it makes sense to your problem**

-    We trained the denoising autoencoder using corrupted embeddings as inputs.
-Gaussian noise was added to the original embeddings to create these corrupted inputs.
-The autoencoder was trained to reconstruct the original embeddings from the corrupted versions.
-We used the Mean Squared Error (MSE) loss function, defined as:
+    We trained a denoising autoencoder to reconstruct original embeddings from corrupted inputs, using Gaussian noise to create these inputs.
+The Mean Squared Error (MSE) loss function, defined as

     ```math
     mathcal{L} = \frac{1}{n} \sum_{i=1}^{n} (X_i - \hat{X}_i)^2
     ```

+    encourages the model to capture essential features and reduce noise.
+This approach refined pre-trained embeddings to our dataset, enhancing relevance by focusing on significant features.

+    -- remover ? --
     where $X_i$ is the original embedding and $\hat{X}_i$ is the reconstructed embedding.
 Minimizing this loss function encourages the model to learn robust features that capture essential information while reducing noise.

     We adapted pre-trained embeddings to our specific dataset, enhancing their relevance and reducing dimensionality.
 The use of a denoising autoencoder allowed us to refine the embeddings by learning to recover original embeddings from noisy inputs, thereby capturing the most significant features for our problem domain.
+    -- remover --

 ## Step 2: visualize your embeddings